assridha/assridha.github.io/_tabs/dashboard.md

 The price levels are based on quantile regression using historical log price vs log time data (similar to the model of [PlanC](https://x.com/TheRealPlanC/status/1847534302306742523)).
 The return levels is based on the PLRR™ indicator.
 For info on how PLRR is calculated see [article](/posts/power-law-residual-ratio/).

 > Disclaimer: The projected prices shown in the chart above are purely suggestive.
-No conclusion on actual price should be derived. #NFA #DYOR
+No conclusion on actual price can be derived. #NFA #DYOR
 {: .prompt-warning }